wlandau/normalization/README.md

 2. Optionally, configure simulation parameters with the small functions in `config.R`.
 3. Run `make`.
 If you're on a cluster, you can do this through `slurm.sh` for [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) clusters or
 `pbs.sh` for [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) clusters.

+The LaTeX report relies on the figures in `fig/` and is compiled separately.